borgbackup/borg/docs/faq.rst

 There can be many causes of this error.
 E.g. you have incorrectly specified the repository path.

 You will also get this error if you try to access a repository that uses the argon2 key algorithm using an old version of borg.
 We recommend upgrading to the latest stable version and trying again.
 We are sorry.
-We should have thought abount forward compatibility and implemented a more helpful error message.
+We should have thought about forward compatibility and implemented a more helpful error message.

 Why does Borg extract hang after some time?